Akhilesh-Kulkarni/Chatbot---Cognitive-/README.md

-# Chatbot---Cognitive-
+Airtel Payment Bank FAQ - Cognitive Technology
-This is sample chatbot
+This is chatbot to answer the FAQs.